espitia01/T5FoldingNet/README.md

 # Protein Folding Prediction using T5FoldNet

-This project aims to predict the folding configurations of proteins based on their amino acid sequences using a Transformer model, specifically the T5 (Text-To-Text Transfer Transformer).
+This project aims to predict the tertirary folding configuration of proteins based on their amino acid sequences using a Transformer model, specifically the T5 (Text-To-Text Transfer Transformer).

 ![](ani.gif)